-Schedule A - Real Property

-Schedule B - Personal Property

-Schedule C - Property Claimed as Exempt

-Schedule D - Creditors Holding Secured Claims

-Schedule E - Creditors Holding Unsecured Priority Claims

-Schedule F - Creditors Holding Unsecured Non-priority Claims

-Schedule G - Executory Contracts and Unexpired Leases

-Schedule H - Co-Debtor

-Schedule I - Current Income of Individual Debtor(s)

-Schedule J - Current Expenditures of Individual Debtor(s)

-Statement of Financial Affairs
+Schedule A - Real Property Schedule B - Personal Property Schedule C - Property Claimed as Exempt Schedule D - Creditors Holding Secured Claims Schedule E - Creditors Holding Unsecured Priority Claims Schedule F - Creditors Holding Unsecured Non-priority Claims Schedule G - Executory Contracts and Unexpired Leases Schedule H - Co-Debtor Schedule I - Current Income of Individual Debtor(s) Schedule J - Current Expenditures of Individual Debtor(s) Statement of Financial Affairs.

 If the schedules and statements do not accompany the petition, the petition should, at a minimum, be submitted with a list containing the names and addresses of all the debtor's creditors.
 If such a list is filed, FRBP 1007(c) grants the debtor fifteen days from the filing to supply complete schedules and statement(s) of affairs.
-Under paragraph (a)(4) and subsection (c) of the rule, the trustee must receive notice of any requests for an extension of time to file documents.
+Under FRBP 1007(a)(4) and (c), the trustee must receive notice of any request for an extension of time to file documents.

 An individual debtor also must file a statement of intention with respect to the retention or surrender of property securing consumer debts. § 521.
 In addition, the attorney or the petition preparer for the debtor must disclose any fees received or promised in connection with the bankruptcy proceeding.
 See § 110(h)(1) and FRBP 2016(b).
+The trustee must verify submission of the above-referenced documents and take action in the event of non-compliance.